Dispersion-tuning of nonlinear optical pulse dynamics in gas-filled hollow capillary fibers: Results

 Further increasing the filling gas pressure to $\SI{143}{\milli\bar}$ in Fig.~\ref{fig:anomalous_dispersion} c), f) and i) shows the emission of RDWs in higher-order modes (HOMs) $\text{HE}_{12}$ below $\SI{250}{\nano\metre}$, which is shorter than the RDW in the fundamental mode ($\SI{325}{\nano\metre}$ to $\SI{250}{\nano\metre}$ depending on the pump energy).
+The spectral content in each HOM can be extracted from the simulations.
 The emission of RDWs happens around the point of soliton self-compression, because it relies on the spectrum of the self-compressed soliton extending to the phase-matched wavelength of the RDW to initiate energy transfer \cite{Akhmediev1995}.
 The generation of RDWs in higher-order modes often occurs in these experiments \cite{Tani2014}.
-This does not imply or require that the self-compressing soliton is in a higher-order mode itself, merely that, at the compression point, a RDW in a HOM is phase-matched.
+RDW emission in a higher-order mode does not imply or require that the self-compressing soliton that seeds this emission is in a higher-order mode itself, merely that, at the compression point, a RDW in a HOM is phase-matched.
 It is also not a result of conventional self-focusing or plasma-induced mode coupling.
 The Kerr-induced nonlinear polarisation always has HOM content because it is the cube of the field.
 This process is also different from the emission of a RDW in a HOM directly from a self-compressing pulse propagating in the same HOM, where the modal content of RDW is inherited from the driving pulse and may lead to phase-matching even shorter RDW wavelengths~\cite{Brahms2022HOMRDW}.
 RDW emission in HOMs naturally occurs at shorter wavelengths than in the fundamental mode because of the stronger anomalous waveguide dispersion of HOMs, which modifies the phase-matching conditions (higher $u_\mathrm{nm}$ in Eq.~(\ref{eq:gvd})).